I am often asked two questions:

 - restructuring operations in an attempt to become a worldwide service organization.

 My response to the second question depends upon how its leaders vision RI's future.
-I suspect that RI will continue on its present course until leadership accepts that RI did indeed make these mistakes and aggressively pursues resolutions to each issue.
+I suspect that RI will continue on its present course until leadership accepts that RI did indeed make these mistakes and aggressively pursues resolutions to each issue, beginning with "Why would a person want to join and pay dues to local or electronic Rotary Clubs?"
 Along this avenue, I am aware that seminars around the world discuss variations of this question: Is Rotary a service organization with members, or is it a member organization that performs service?

 If RI chooses to travel the path of being a service organization with members, it will continue to struggle.
 Local clubs, the pistons that drive RI's worldwide engine of influence, will gradually cease renewing charters because of falling membership.
 That will continually weaken RI's ability to attract sufficient supporters, which will make it difficult for RI to sustain as an influential worldwide service organization.